 The BOB Yak is similar to its brother the Ibex, but with the added weight and trail-smoothing skills of the suspension in the back.
 It makes for a great travel companion and tracks well behind the back tire of your bike.

-Most of the cargo bike trailers on the market today are well over a couple hundred dollars.
-In our opinion, the quality and durability of the product is always worth the price.
+Most of the cargo bike trailers on the market today are well over a couple of hundred dollars.
+In our opinion, the quality and durability of the product are always worth the price.
 You also usually pay extra for certain features.
-For instance, the BOB Ibex plus goes for around $439 but comes equipped with a durable, water-resistant dry sack and also has built-in suspension in the back that provides a very smooth ride on and off paved roads.
+For instance, the Burley Coho XC rings in at $449.00 which seems incredibly expensive.
+It does, however, have excellent build quality and offers everything you could want in a bike cargo trailer.
+It also has some options such as a fat tire add-on and even extra panniers to expand the cargo space.

 On the other end of the price spectrum, you have the Aosom Solo at around $100.
 It's a single wheel design like the BOB Ibex or the BOB Yak but for around half the cost.
 The overall construction and build of the Aosom Solo didn't hold up as well as some of the more expensive models, but it would be totally adequate for lighter cargo and use around town.